beemi/spring-boot-webclient-example/README.md

-# Spring boot WebClient example
+# Spring Boot WebClient Example 🚀

-This is a simple Spring boot service that uses WebClient to call an external API and return the response.
+This is a simple Spring Boot service that utilizes WebClient to call external APIs and return the responses.

 ## 📋 Requirements